Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 Published 17 April 2026

 Sight words make up roughly 50 to 75 percent of all written English.
-If your child can recognise these words instantly — without sounding them out — their reading fluency improves dramatically.
-This guide provides complete sight word lists for K1 and K2 levels, explains how they fit into the Singapore curriculum, and gives you practical strategies to help your child master them.
+Let that sink in for a moment — more than half of every page your child will ever read is built from a relatively small pool of words.
+If your child can recognise these words instantly, without pausing to sound them out, reading fluency improves dramatically.
+I noticed this firsthand when my daughter started K2: the moment "the", "and", "is" stopped tripping her up, whole sentences just clicked.
+This guide gives you complete sight word lists for K1 and K2 levels, explains how they fit into the Singapore curriculum, and shares practical strategies we have actually tried at home.

 TL;DR: Complete sight word lists for K1 and K2 in Singapore.
 Includes the most common words, practice strategies, and how to build reading fluency at home.